jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 and reclaim this time for other non-studying activities that will bring you lasting happiness.

+Personally, I've found that blocking social media and batching up all my consumption has made me realize how much time it really consumes.
+A few minutes here and there throughout the day feels like nothing, but if you put all those together in one block, you notice an hour fly by.

 [intensity]: http://calnewport.com/blog/2014/04/08/work-accomplished-time-spent-x-intensity
 [SelfControl]: http://selfcontrolapp.com
 [ColdTurkey]: http://getcoldturkey.com/